SarahBocognano/SarahBocognano/README.md

 - * GraphQL
 - * Elastic
 - * Python
 - 🌱 I’m currently learning ...
-JAVA / Unreal Engine 4
+Unreal Engine 4
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... sarah.bocognano@gmail.com  // or // https://www.linkedin.com/in/sarah-bocognano-b7751a211/

 <!---